cornell-ece4750/ece4750-sec04-proc/docs/index.md

 ![](assets/fig/lab2-proc-simple-dpath-tinyrv2.png)

-Your task in the first part of Lab 2 support the entire TinyRV2 ISA in this baseline processor.
+Your task in the first part of Lab 2 is to support the entire TinyRV2 ISA in this baseline processor.

 Testing the ADD Instruction